JeffreyAdu/Live-Orbital-Tracker-/README.md

+# Live Orbital Tracker

+Welcome to the Live Orbital Tracker project!
+If you find this project useful or interesting, feel free to improve upon it.
+Contributions are highly appreciated.

+In exchange, if you could give this repository a star, I would be grateful.
+Your star helps bring more attention to the project and supports its growth.

+Thank you for your interest and support!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.